Aeroluna/LunaCoopMod/README.md

 I don't see why you wouldn't want this autocasting.

 - Fixed a bug where Raynor's bunkers used the Neosteel icon before upgrading Neosteel.
+- Fixed a bug where Raynor's Battlecruisers' turrets did not aim their turrets at their target.

 yeah.